fpdevil/rise_of_machines/LogisticRegression.md

 - __Bernoulli Distribution__

-Because we are discussing about the discrete variables, at this point it's worth  discussing about the __Bernoulli Distribution__ regarding the discrete random probability. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values as below
+Because we are discussing about the discrete variables, at this point it"s worth  discussing about the __Bernoulli Distribution__ regarding the discrete random probability. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values as below

 - `1` (`success` or `true`) and
 - `0` (`failure` or `false`)